hertogp/spfcheck/README.md

   -i, --ip=string         sending MTA IPv4/IPv6 address (defaults to 127.0.0.1)
-  -m, --markdown          use markdown format for output (default depends, see Report flag) -n, --nameserver=string an IPv4/IPv6 address of a nameserver to use -r, --report=string     either "all" or one of more letters of "vsewpdat" (see below) -t, --title=string      sets title in the markdown metadata (default "SPF report") -v, --verbosity=number  set logging noise level (0..5), default is 4 (informational) -w, --width=NUM         limits line length to increase readability (defaults to 60)
+  -m, --markdown          use markdown format for output (default depends, see Report flag) -n, --nameserver=string an IPv4/IPv6 address of a nameserver to use -r, --report=string     either "all" or one of more letters of "vgsewpdat" (see below) -t, --title=string      sets title in the markdown metadata (default "SPF report") -v, --verbosity=number  set logging noise level (0..5), default is 4 (informational) -w, --width=NUM         limits line length to increase readability (defaults to 60)